imdadullah12/php-crud-rest-api/README.md

       const formData = new FormData();
       formData.append("file", file);
       formData.append("image", image);
-      formData.append("destination", "Files"); // Files will uploaded to the mentioned destination that is 'Files' formData.append("validation", ["jpg", "png", "pdf"]);
+      formData.append("table", "TABLE_NAME"); // After uploading the files the data will update into the table with the mentioned columns formData.append("reference", ['column_name', 'value']); // Give the reference column name and it's ID to update the data formData.append("destination", "Files"); // Files will uploaded to the mentioned destination that is 'Files' formData.append("validation", ["jpg", "png", "pdf"]);